Jami-Lee Ross taunts National Party leader Simon Bridges over mental health

 Botany MP Jami-Lee Ross is challenging National Party leader Simon Bridges over his right to criticise the Government over mental health.

-Ross took a long break from Parliament last year after his fallout with the National Party climaxed in an attempt to kill himself and being sectioned to a mental health facility.
+Ross took a long break from Parliament last year after his fallout with the National Party climaxed in him contemplating suicide and being sectioned to a mental health facility.

 He has been critical of Bridges and deputy leader Paula Bennett for the way they handled his mental health issues, but they have maintained they always acted in accordance with medical advice.